sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 Published specification: RFC-AAAA

-Applications that use this media type: The type is used by Software asset management systems, Vulnerability assessment systems, and in applications that use remote integrity verification.
+Applications that use this media type: The type is used by software asset management systems, vulnerability assessment systems, and in applications that use remote integrity verification.

-Fragment identifier considerations: Fragment identification for application/swid+cbor is supported by using fragment identifiers as specified by RFC-AAAA. \[Section to be defined]
+Fragment identifier considerations: Fragment identification for application/swid+cbor is supported by using fragment identifiers as specified by RFC-7049 section 7.5.

 Additional information: